braveheart-star/braveheart-star/README.md

 - ⚡ Fun fact: ...
   -->

 With a decade of experience in the technology field, I have developed a strong proficiency in building comprehensive SaaS applications.

 My expertise spans the full development lifecycle, including system design, frontend and backend logic development, testing, deployment, and basic server management.

-Recently, I have focused on enhancing my design workflows, with a particular preference for using Figma as my primary design tool.
+Recently, I have shifted my focus toward artificial intelligence, exploring and integrating AI-driven solutions into my projects.

-My experience allows me to create robust, scalable solutions while maintaining a strong focus on quality and performance at every stage of the development process.
+This evolving skill set allows me to create innovative, scalable solutions while maintaining a strong focus on quality and performance at every stage of the development process.